• Skip to primary navigation

 Preparation Methods of Baba Ganoush and Hummus

-Upon cooking the chickpeas for Hummus and the eggplants for Baba Ganoush, the preparation methods for both dips involve blending (modern times use food processors) or mashing (our ancestors used a mortar and pestle) the ingredients together, with slight variations across different recipes and regions.
+Upon cooking the chickpeas for Hummus and the eggplants for Baba Ganoush, the preparation methods for both dips involve blending (modern times use a food processor) or mashing (our ancestors used a mortar and pestle) the ingredients together, with slight variations across different recipes and regions.

 Authentic Recipes